-Credit risk is the risk that the counter-party fails to discharge an obligation to Electrovaya.
-The Company is exposed to this risk for various financial instruments, for example, by granting loans and receivables to customers, placing deposits, etc.
+Credit risk is the risk that the counter-party fails to discharge an obligation to the Group.
+The Company is exposed to this risk for various financial instruments, for example, by granting loans and receivables to customers, placing deposits etc.